TambourineReindeer/stab-language/README.md

 ## Extension methods

-Extensions method are static methods called using the instance method syntax.
+Extension methods are static methods called using the instance method syntax.
 For example a `where` method to filter the contents of a `java.lang.Iterable<T>` can be implemented the following way:

 ```
 using java.lang;